Firearm in Commission of a Crime Criminal Lawyer

 What is a firearm?

-A firearm is any device that was designed to discharged a projectile through a barrel by the force of a combustion.
+A firearm is any device that was designed to discharge a projectile through a barrel by the force of a combustion.
 For purposes of Penal Code section 12022, a firearm need only appear to be capable of shooting but does not need to actually be loaded or in working condition for the sentencing enhancement to apply.
 These are some of the most common types of firearms associated with firearms sentencing enhancements under Penal Code section 12022:

 - Full-auto firearms